TorbenRahbekKoch/LogBridge/Readme.md

 ### Logging levels

-There are five logging levels, which correspond to Log4Net and Enterprise Library as follows:
+There are five logging levels, which correspond to Log4Net as follows:

 LogBridge   | Log4Net | Enterprise Library (Severity Level)
 -----------------------------------------------------------